 I joined AMTA as a graduate member upon completing massage school.
 I love the support and comradery of a local chapter.
 I have enjoyed being Membership Committee Chair & 3rd VP, I like that I get the opportunity to speak to all of our new, transfer and reinstated members every month.
 I look forward to working with our amazing board and fantastic members in my new role as President.
 I hope to continue to grow our membership and reach our members in every corner of our beautiful state.

 In my spare time I am a busy Baseball, Football and Basketball mom to a wonderful 12 year old, including serving as the program coordinator for his baseball program NM School of Baseball.
 I share that responsibility with my amazing and supportive husband of 11 years.
 When we aren’t at a sporting event we are usually in a darkened movie theater or a checking out a museum.

-Carolyn Riggs – Secretary
+Susan Myers – Secretary

 My name is Susan Myers and I am the 2018 – 2019 Secretary for the New Mexico chapter of the AMTA

 I received my Massage License in 1997 and have had an excellent career specializing in Neuromuscular Therapy and Fascial work.
 I joined AMTA early in my profession and had the privilege to be mentored by Dan Barrow and Virginia Anthony Barrow.
 Working with AMTA gave me the tools to navigate the business aspect of running a Massage Therapy office.
 This was before cell phones and internet!
 The contacts and collegial friendships have sustained me through good times and challenging times.

 I look forward to continuing to help the New Mexico chapter move into the digital age by keeping minutes and motions logbook current online.
 I am also interested in archiving and transferring historic records of NM – AMTA as we get ready to celebrate our 50th anniversary in 2019.